WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 ## How to Configure pyflyby

-pyflyby is configured simply by putting all of your import statements that you want to automatically import into your `~/.pyflyby` file.
+`pyflyby` is configured simply by putting all of your import statements that you want to automatically import into your `~/.pyflyby` file.
+You can `import pandas`, `from pandas import DataFrame`, or even `import pandas as pd`, and all of these will work pretty much as expected.

 ``` python
 # comments start with a #